 Do you know these women?

-From today until 12 March, the front of Old Parliament House will show some of the pioneering women who achieved important milestones throughout Australia’s political history.
 Canberra’s annual Enlighten festival is a regular fixture in the MoAD events calendar.
-This year, one of our projections highlights the 75th anniversary of the first women elected to the Commonwealth Parliament.
-Twenty women are featured, some of whom you may know.
+In 2018, one of the projections on Old Parliament House highlighted the 75th anniversary of the first women elected to the Commonwealth Parliament.
+Twenty women were featured, some of whom you may know.
 You may have heard of Dame Enid Lyons, Dame Dorothy Tangney, Joan Child and Julia Gillard, but how many others on our list can you name?

 Here are some profiles of just a few of the trailblazers.